simdjson/simdjson/fuzz/Fuzzing.md

 The simdjson library does not benefit from a corpus as much as other projects, because the library is very fast and explores the input space very well.
 With that said, it is still beneficial to have one.
 The CI job stores the corpus on a remote server between runs, and is available at [www.pauldreik.se](https://readonly:readonly@www.pauldreik.se/fuzzdata/index.php?project=simdjson).

-One can also grab the corpus as an artifact from the github actions job.
+One can also grab the corpus as an artifact from the github actions job if you are logged in at github.
 Pick a run, then go to artifacts and download.

 ## Fuzzing coverage